 In Maryland, the crime of breaking and entering a motor vehicle and/or stealing its contents is referred to as “rogue and vagabond” or CR § 6-206.
 Rogue and vagabond is a misdemeanor in Maryland punishable by up to 3 years imprisonment.
 I can defend you against these serious charges.

-There are two ways to be guilty of being a rogue and vagabond.
-First, you can be guilty if you possess a burglar’s tool with the intent to use the tool to break and enter a vehicle.
+There are two alternative ways to violate the rogue and vagabond statute.
+The first is to possess a burglar’s tool with the intent to use the tool to break and enter a vehicle.
 The second is to be in or on a motor vehicle with the intent to steal property that is in or on the vehicle, or the vehicle itself.

-Like other theft charges, rogue and vagabond is a serious charge that can ruin your reputation and result in jail time.
-I can defend you from these serious charges.
-Call me at (301) 556‑8709 so that I can start defending your freedom today.
+Like other theft charges, rogue and vagabond is a serious charge that can ruin your reputation and result in jail time without proper legal assistance.
+Call (301) 556‑8709 today so that I can start defending your freedom and your reputation.